Self-Regulation vs External Policing in Clothing-Optional Areas

 • less scalable

-• dependent on ownership and control
+• dependent on ownership and operational control

 3. Attribution of Misconduct